ChokoGroup/batocera-CHA/README.md

 - Batocera is demanding, and we strongly advise to install a fan over the heatsink.
 When the CHA overheats it becomes slower and crashes.

+- The first time the system boots, it will check if it is running from SD card.
+If it is running from SD card, it will change the partition labels to CHA_BOOT_SD, CHA_DISK_SD and BATOCERA_DISK_SD to avoid conflicts with systems installed in eMMC.

 - Booting into Batocera takes some time, especially if loading from USB.
 The first boot can take a minute or more.

 - After booting once into Batocera, and if you are not using SD card, you should select an USB disk to be used following [this instructions](https://wiki.batocera.org/store_games_on_a_second_usb_sata_drive).

 - Currently, it is not possible to configure Wi-Fi or disable/enable shaders globally from RetroArch.
 You must boot into EmulationStation to set Wi-Fi or to disable/enable shaders.
 RetroArch can set shaders for each core, if they are disabled globally.

+- Future system updates, when available, can be done with Emulation Station (not in RetroArch).

 - To create playlists in RetroArch, follow the steps in this video: